 Martu have a rich oral culture.
-KJ helps to record and preserve old people’s stories of desert life, country, families and first contact with whitefellas.
+In order to preserve this, KJ helps record old people’s stories of desert life, country, families and first contact with whitefellas.
 Over several hundred digital recordings and transcripts — dating from the 1950s to the present day — are currently in KJ’s collection.

-Knowledge of family connections, tracing back to pujiman (desert) times, is fundamental to Martu identity and to understanding their connection to specific areas of country.
-KJ has combined and refined genealogical information collected by various researchers from the 1950s until today, creating one of the most comprehensive genealogical records of any Aboriginal group in Australia.
-Tthis record maps most families from pre-contact times to the present day.
+Knowledge of family connections — tracing back to pujiman (desert) times — is fundamental to Martu identity and to understanding their connection to specific areas.
+Information collected from the 1950s until today has created one of the most comprehensive genealogical records of any Aboriginal group in Australia.

-Return to country (Kalyuku ninti) trips and camps are regularly identified by Martu as the most significant activity undertaken by KJ.
-These trips achieve inter-generational knowledge transference: they take families back to their traditional country, with young people often seeing their country for the first time and learning about it country from their elders.
-The camps focus on a specific aspect of traditional knowledge, with elders teaching young people.
+Kalyuku ninti (return to country) trips and camps are regularly identified by Martu as the most significant activity undertaken by KJ.
+These trips achieve inter-generational knowledge transference: they take families back to their traditional lands, often with young people seeing their country for the first time.

-KJ’s cultural archive contains tens of thousands of photos, hundreds of hours of voice recordings and hundreds of hours of film.
+KJ’s cultural archive contains tens of thousands of photos, and hundreds of hours of voice recordings and film.
 Together, these provide a rich record of Martu and their lives from the 1930s to today.
-Martu can access this valuable social and historical material through a dedicated digital platform in each community and in many locations through the Pilbara.
+These valuable materials are accessible digitally in each community, and many locations throughout the Pilbara.

 Country is fundamental to Martu identity.
-Mapping the Martu knowledge of country is critical to preserving the Martu perspective on their vast lands.
-Waterholes, topographical features, cultural sites, historical events, family connections and language boundaries – the locations of all of these are important to the maintenance of strong cultural knowledge.
+By mapping important locations — waterholes, topographical features, cultural sites, historical events, family connections and language boundaries — Martu are able retain and pass on their strong cultural knowledge.